4 Major Health Benefits of Knitting

 How has knitting helped you or a friend?
 We’d love to hear your stories.
 Send us a note at email@example.com to share your story with the Boomerang Community.
 And if you don’t have a story yet, we’ve got knitting, crocheting and other handicraft workshops happening all the time.

 Boomerang is a new creative workshops platform that makes it easy for retired & semi-retired individuals to learn new skills, explore their passions & connect with the community.
-Become a Boomerang Member for free to explore and sign-up for upcoming workshops.
+Become a Boomerang Member for free to explore and sign-up for upcoming workshops and classes.